edaehn/bitsgalore.github.io/_posts/2020-03-11-does-microsoft-onedrive-export-large-ZIP-files-that-are-corrupt.md

 ![]({{ BASE_PATH }}/images/2020/03/onedrive-hex.png)

 Here, the highlighted bytes (`0x504b0607`) make up the signature of the "zip64 end of central dir locator"[^2].
 The 4 bytes inside the blue rectangle contain the "number of the disk" value.
 Here, its value is 0, which is the correct and expected value.
 The 4 bytes inside the red rectangle contain the "total number of disks" value, which is also 0.
 But this is really odd, since neither value should trigger the "zipfiles that span multiple disks are not supported" error!
+Also, a check on the 8 GB ZIP files that I had created myself with *zip* and *7-zip* showed both to have a value of 1 for this field.
 So what's going on here?

 ## Digging into zipfile's history